Electric Water Pump | Irrigating Garden or Lawn

 We purchased our pump from a farm and ranch store ~ if you are looking at new pumps, take a look at these Red Lion Lawn and Irrigation type pumps.

-Also, look at a tool supply company or even a feed store.
+In addition, look at a tool supply company or even a feed store.
 The people at the farm and ranch stores are super helpful in determining what you will need for your system.

-The model we bought is a Red Lion Electric Sprinkler Pump This pump can be plugged into any normal outlet.
-Double check with our electrician on the model and style that is best suited for your situation.
+The model we bought is a Red Lion Electric Sprinkler Pump.
+This pump can be plugged into any normal outlet.
+Double-check with our electrician on the model and style that is best suited for your situation.

 Also, take a look at and do some research on other similar type pumps.
 Make sure to check with either a plumber or irrigation expert at your farm and ranch store.